 The 2013 program has come to an end!!!
 A few coins are still available.
 If you registered for the program and have recently completed the program, you may still turn in your sheet for a coin.
 The drawing for the camping weekend has already taken place.
 Geocaches are still available on www.geocaching.com but the official program has ended.

 The McHenry County Conservation District first edition geocoins are on the loose!
 A few have been placed in District caches and a few have been handed out to other geocaching individuals.
 One has already been picked up and will hopefully be on the move soon!
 The first two's mission is to see how far they can go.
 We will be tracking travel milestones.
 View progress.

 The Conservation District is looking for individuals with geocaching experience.
-Volunteers check current caches for compliance with District restrictions and help at the Spring Rally and Cache Your Way Across McHenry County.
+Volunteers check current caches for compliance with District restrictions and Cache Your Way Across McHenry County.
 For more information, e-mail firstname.lastname@example.org or call 815-338-6223.